US President-elect Donald Trump has said he wants to cut government costs by cancelling the order for new planes to carry the American president.

 Mr Trump now uses his own plane, but as president he would travel aboard Air Force One, which is equipped with special safety, defensive and communications equipment.

-The president-elect told reporters on Tuesday at Trump Tower in New York that Boeing was “doing a little bit of a number” and the cost was “ridiculous”.
+He later told reporters at Trump Tower in New York that Boeing was “doing a little bit of a number” and the cost was “ridiculous”.

 “We want Boeing to make a lot of money, but not that much money,” he added.